CommonCoreOntology/CommonCoreOntologies/documentation/contributing/registering IRIs.md

 ## Instructions for Registering new IRIs in CCO

-Before creating a pull request containing a new CCO term, developers must register the new IRIs in the csv file maintained exclusively on this separate [branch](https://github.com/CommonCoreOntology/CommonCoreOntologies/tree/iri-registry-branch/).
+Before creating a pull request containing a new CCO term, developers must register the new IRIs in the csv file maintained exclusively in the [contributing documentation section] (https://github.com/CommonCoreOntology/CommonCoreOntologies/tree/iri-registry-branch/documentation/contributing) on this separate [branch](https://github.com/CommonCoreOntology/CommonCoreOntologies/tree/iri-registry-branch/).

-To that end:
+To do so:

 1. Navigate to this [directory](https://github.com/CommonCoreOntology/CommonCoreOntologies/tree/iri-registry-branch/documentation/contributing) on the IRI Registry branch.
 2. Open the file `iri-registry.csv` located there and navigate to the bottom row of the file.